besmirzanaj/cloudalbania-website/content/posts/2022-01-homelab-with-proxmox-and-terraform.md

     ]
 ```

 Since I want all of these commands to run on my servers on server creation, Terraform offers the [`concat`](https://www.terraform.io/language/functions/concat) function to combine these two lists.
-This is how I am combining them in the `remote-exec`provisioner:
+This is how I am combining them in the `remote-exec` provisioner in the `inline` parameter:

 ```terraform
 provisioner "remote-exec" {